What is CRISPR screening?

 They treated mouse embryonic stem cells with an sgRNA library, using their base-editing system to insert specific mutations at 77 targeted sites.
 The mouse embryonic stem cells were injected into the cytoplasm of mouse oocytes, which were then implanted into female mice.
 The mice gave birth to offspring with the targeted mutations.
 This screen identified four amino acid positions in one protein essential for production of primordial germ cells.
 This novel screening technology provides a method for researchers to investigate protein sequence and function relationships in vivo .

-CRISPR screening without a pool, using arrayed crRNAs
+CRISPR screening without a pool, using arrayed gRNAs

 CRISPR screens hold great promise for identifying genes and genetic sequences involved in many physiological pathways and pathological conditions.
-IDT offers oPools oligo pools (pooled DNA oligonucleotides) to facilitate your production of libraries of lentiviruses carrying sequences encoding CRISPR guide RNAs.
+IDT offers custom synthetic gRNA CRISPR libraries for arrayed screens, or oPools oligo pools (pooled DNA oligonucleotides), to facilitate your production of libraries of lentiviruses carrying sequences encoding CRISPR guide RNAs.